snkashis/android-docs/src/pages/plugins/overview/index.md

 - **Traffic**: Place realtime traffic data within your map style as a layer.
 - **Places**: Add UI components such as a Place Picker or Autocomplete search built on top of the [Mapbox Geocoding API](https://www.mapbox.com/api-documentation/#geocoding).
 Each component includes an intentBuilder which starts an activity for results and returns a Carmen Feature.
 - **Offline**: Download map tiles and easily view already-downloaded regions for offline mapping.
+- **Marker cluster**: Add map marker clusters to show large sets of data with a clean UI experience.
+- **Localization**: Change the map's language based on the device's default language settings or other runtime variables.

 ## Prerequisites